Tatum, Smart lift Boston past Toronto, Celtics take 2-0 lead

-LAKE BUENA VISTA, Fla.
-(AP) — Jayson Tatum scored 34 points, Marcus Smart made five 3-pointers in the fourth quarter and the Boston Celtics beat the Toronto Raptors 102-99 in Game 2 of their Eastern Conference semifinal series Monday night, putting the reigning NBA champions in serious trouble.
+Not only do they lead the series 2-0, but they’re 3-0 against the Raptors in the NBA’s restart bubble and 5-1 against them this season.

+“One game at a time,” Tatum said.
+“This series is far from over.
+You’ve got to win four.”

-Smart scored 19 points, Kemba Walker had 17 and Jaylen Brown scored 16 for the Celtics, who now hold a 2-0 series lead.
-The Celtics are 3-0 against Toronto in the NBA’s restart bubble at Walt Disney World, and 5-1 against the Raptors this season.
+Smart scored 19 points, Walker had 17 and Jaylen Brown scored 16 for the Celtics.

 OG Anunoby had 20 points for Toronto, which got 19 from Fred VanVleet — who missed a 28-footer as time expired.
 Serge Ibaka and Pascal Siakam scored 17 points apiece and Kyle Lowry added 16 for Toronto.

+“The shots are there,” Lowry said.
+“We just have to make them. … All we’ve got to do is get one game.”

-The Raptors finally seemed they had matters figured out late in the third quarter, taking a 12-point lead — the momentum seeming like it had swung on an overturned call that, correctly, went Toronto’s way.
+The Raptors had the Celtics under control late in the third quarter, taking a 12-point lead — the momentum seeming like it had swung on an overturned call that, correctly, went Toronto’s way.
 A layup by VanVleet, followed by a free throw from Siakam after officials reversed a call that he said he fouled Smart, gave Toronto a 78-66 lead with 2:46 left in the third.

-The Raptors scored only nine points in the next 10:39.
+The Raptors scored only nine points in the next 10:39, and missed 23 of their final 28 shots overall.
 But just when things looked like they had gone totally awry, Toronto scored five straight to make it a 95-92 game with 3:35 left, and the Raptors got within one on a pair of free throws by Lowry with 1:01 remaining.

-But Walker hit a stepback on the next Boston possession, and the Celtics held on from there.
+They didn’t score again.
+And just as they were last year against Milwaukee, the Raptors are in an 0-2 hole.

+“Well, I think we should know we shouldn’t give up, right?
+We know the next game’s super critical,” Raptors coach Nick Nurse said.
+“But they’re all critical.
+They are.
+But we know this one’s super critical.”

 TIP-INS